The make-shift rafts, hand-built boats, and in one case a

 hot tub transport hopeful people from Cuba to the eastern coastline of

 Mexico.
-Cubanos desperately looking for
+Cubanos are desperately looking for

 a better life.